konnov/protocols-made-fun/_posts/2026-06-26-proofs-are-closer.md

 Now, as of June 2026, **the economics of formal proofs has changed**.
 I ran *Codex GPT 5.5 xhigh/high* and *Claude 4.8 xhigh/high* to write the complete proofs of inductiveness and safety of the Ben-Or protocol, both in Lean 4 and TLAPS.
-In both cases, the proofs took **about 4-5 days to write**.
+In both cases, the proofs took **about 4-5 days to generate**.
 At some point, both tools were stuck, so I had to help them.
 Also, one of the tools cheated in the proofs.
 Both in cases of Lean and TLAPS, the tools burned most of my weekly subscriptions.
 It is important to note that in both cases, **the tools were given the inductive invariant** in TLA<sup>+</sup> as a starting point.
 So **they had the core proof argument and did not have to invent it**.

+Just to be clear about the time figure, Ben-Or's consensus is the core algorithm.
+Practical implementations contain 5-10 more protocols on top of the core consensus such as p2p, write-ahead log, etc. Hence, a **practical consensus would take more time to prove**.

+At some point, it became clear that the tools had a trouble proving the inductiveness.
+There was a good reason for that!
+Lemma 8 worked for $T = 1$, but it did not hold true for $T > 1$.
+Since we checked inductiveness for $T = 1$ with Apalache, it was not obvious that it does not hold true in the general case.
+Keep reading, to see how the AI tools figured this out.

 In the rest of this blog post, I will refer to both AI tools as "C1" and "C2", without disclosing which is which.
 It is one benchmark, so I don't want you to